-To use the Leeds Method you will start by creating a list of your 2nd and 3rd cousin matches.
+To use the Leeds Method, create a list of your 2nd and 3rd cousin matches.
 In general, these are those in your match list that share less than 400 cM of DNA but more than 90 cM.
 Create this list in a spreadsheet program like Excel or Numbers (for you Mac users out there!).
 The data used in the images here is real (the names have been changed, though).

 Pick a color and fill in the space next to the first match on your list.

 Using the Shared Matches tool, find the other matches in your match list that share DNA with that first one.
 Fill in the cell next to their names with the same color as the first one.

 Find the next person on your match list that wasn’t colored with the first color.
 Assign that match a different color and fill the cell in the second column with the new color.

 Look down your match list and find the first person that doesn’t have either of the cells colored by it.
 Pick a third color and fill in the cell in the third column by that match.

 Use the Shared Matches tool to find the other DNA matches in your list that share DNA with that match.
 Color the cells in the third column for those that share DNA with this match.

 Look for any matches that don’t belong to the three groups you have already colored in.
 Assign them a new color.
 (Is this sounding familiar?)